fiveoceans-dev/pokernft/docs/dealing-and-betting.md

 - **Preflop**: the first active player to the left of the big blind acts first.
 In heads‑up play the small blind acts first.
 - **Flop / Turn / River**: the first active player to the left of the button acts first.
 In heads‑up play the big blind acts first.

+- **Side pots**: when heads‑up, side‑pot construction and all‑in handling work the same as in multi‑way pots.

 See [Heads-Up Specifics](./heads-up.md) for a concise summary of the two-player rules.

 ## Legal Actions